MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-extending-best-price-calculations.md

 * table 210 "Job Journal Line"
 * table 1003 "Job Planning Line"

-The following image shows the schema of how the methods called in the Sales Line table get price/discount amounts from either the Sales Price or Price List Line tables.
+The following image shows the schema of how the methods called in the Sales Line table get the price and discount amounts from either the Sales Price or Price List Line tables.

 :::image type="content" source="../media/best-pricing-diagram3-data-sources.png" alt-text="Diagram showing an price calculation for a sales line.":::

 ## Interface Objects
+AL interface objects are important for extensibility.
+They define the capabilities that are available to an object, and allow implementations to differ as long as they comply with the interface requirements.
+For more information, see [Interfaces in AL](https://review.docs.microsoft.com/en-us/dynamics365/business-central/dev-itpro/developer/devenv-interfaces-in-al?branch=April-2020).

-Best price calculation uses the following AL interface objects:
+Price calculation uses the following AL interface objects:

 * Price Calculation
 * Line With Price